kglotfelty/ds9_hacks/README.md

 It is a powerful display tool for all common types of astrophysical data and provides a rich set of features unavailable other packages.

-It is also highly flexible and adaptable (ie _hackable_) for individual users needs.
+It is also highly flexible and configurable (ie _hackable_) for individual users needs.
 In fact it was designed and built with that level of flexibility in mind.